The One Question You Should Never Ask Someone When You First Meet Them

 This is the way most conversations with Tasha Gear, a 25-year-old photographer based in New York City, start.
 Tasha, who’s half Black and half white, has been fielding questions about her background since she could talk.
 “People barely say two words to me and then ask what I am,” she says.
 And hers is not an isolated experience.

-Since interracial marriage was legalized in 1967, the percentage of interracial couples in the U.S. has grown from three percent to 17 percent.
+Since interracial marriage was legalised in 1967, the percentage of interracial couples in the US has grown from three percent to 17 percent.
 As a result, a new generation of ethnically ambiguous young people has formed; nearly one in seven infants born is considered “multi-racial,” according to a recent Pew Research Center study.

 Advertisement